napahlm/bf6-portal-scripts/README.md

-# bf6-portal-scripts
+# Battlefield 6 Portal Scripts

-Repository of Battlefield 6 Portal scripts.
+This repository is a collection of scripts for the portal builder.